-Good Corporate Governance is not an end in itself, it is the means to create confidence with stakeholders and establish business integrity for an organization.
-Taparia Tools has come a long way in adopting some of the key principles of Corporate Governance like transparency, fairness, disclosures and accountability and these principles have been strongly cemented in the pillars, it has been founded upon.
+Good corporate governance is not an end in itself, it is the means to create confidence with stakeholders and establish business integrity for an organization.

+As a good corporate citizen, Taparia Tools Limited is committed to sound corporate practices based on conscience, openness, fairness, disclosures, professionalism and accountability besides building confidence in its various stakeholders, thereby paving the way for long term success.
 The business strategies and operations of the Company are governed by these principles to ensure fiscal accountability, ethical corporate behavior and fairness to all stakeholders.

-Company's Corporate Governance policy is the ideology of transparency and openness in the effective working of the management and Board.
-It is believed that the imperative for good Corporate Governance lies not merely in drafting a code of Corporate Governance but in practicing it.
+Your Company not only believes in adopting best practices but also includes public interest in its corporate priorities.

-A report on compliance with the principles of Corporate Governance as prescribed by SEBI in Chapter IV read with Schedule V of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (hereinafter referred to as "Listing Regulations") is given below:
+Our Company is complying with the Corporate Governance norms set by Companies Act 2013 and Securities Exchange Board of India (Listing and Disclosure Requirements)Regulations 2015.
+A report on compliance with the principles of Corporate Governance as prescribed by SEBI in Chapter IV read with Schedule V of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (hereinafter referred to as "Listing Regulations") is given below.